 Do you know you can maximize your tax credits together?
 If you are married in Canada, you can jointly file a claim regarding medical expenses.
 You will receive a more significant tax credit on medical costs.

 Couples can lower the amount of tax they owe by transferring certain tax credits to each other.
-In terms of tuition fees, income and any other disability of the other spouse, you can share a certain amount of credits.
+In terms of tuition fees, income, and any other disability of the other spouse, you can share a certain amount of credit.

-Another way of reducing tax is contributing to Registered Retirement Savings Plan (RRSPs).
-You can pay less tax when covering for your spouse’s RRSP plan.
-It’s a good practice when you are a higher-income spouse as you can save your money and at the same time reduce taxes.
+Another way of reducing tax is by contributing to Registered Retirement Savings Plan (RRSPs).
+You can pay less tax when covering your spouse’s RRSP plan.
+It’s a good practice when you are a higher-income spouse, as you can save money and at the same time reduce taxes.

 Which One is Better?

-Every married couple lives in a different financial condition.
+Every married couple lives in a different financial situation.
 However, you may want to get a coupled return to earn more federal tax credit.

 You need to earn less than the BPA to get a federal tax credit.
 BPA means Basic Personal Amount.
 When one of the couple’s incomes is less than the mentioned BPA of the year, the other partner can add the difference when filing the tax.
 Since the income is less than BPA, the couple can claim the spousal tax credit and lower their tax amount.